codecurious-bln/elixir_snake/docs/tutorial/02-draw-a-snake.md

     $ mix scenic.run

 Nothing changed!
-We need to update the configuration of our project to take this scene as the entry point for our application.
+We need to update the configuration of our project to make this scene the entry point for our application.
 So let's change the `default_scene` in the `config/config.exs` file to be our new `Game` module:

 ```elixir
 default_scene: {Snake.Scene.Game, nil},